-1. The School Contribution Fee covers the costs of general services which include:

-- The SMS absence notifications - Tutorial and Mentor programs - ID cards - Graduation presentation portfolios and photograph - 2.
-Subject fees (mandatory).
+- 1. The School Contribution Fee covers the costs of general services which include: - The SMS absence notifications - School diaries - ID cards - Graduation presentation portfolios and photograph - Subject fees (mandatory).
 Students are required to pay their subject fees which cover consumable items. - 3.
 Textbook Hire of \$50 which covers 2 years and is payable on Orientation Day before beginning Year 11.
-Alternatively students can purchase textbooks privately. - 4.
-Resource and Technology Levies these cover maintenance and update of equipment, software and hardware and provide services beyond those funded through the Annual Grant which covers utilities and site maintenance. - 5.
+Alternatively students can purchase textbooks privately. - Resource and Technology Levies these cover maintenance and update of equipment, software and hardware and provide services beyond those funded through the Annual Grant which covers utilities and site maintenance. - 5.
 P&C School Support levy funds donated to the school to provide other student services